-If you are a policy maker that is involved with the Sixth National Report (6NR) to the Convention on Biodiversity Convention, then a sandbox has been automatically created for you.
-You will need to contact the sandbox administrator to request access.Please contact Christina Supples (Christina.email@example.com), Annie Virnig (firstname.lastname@example.org) and Bianca Notarbartolo (Bianca Notarbartolo@un.org) to determine who is administrating your national sandbox.
+If you are a policymaker who is involved with the Sixth National Report (6NR) to the Convention on Biological Diversity, then a national project has been automatically created for you.
+You will need to contact the project administrator to request access.
+You can view our administrator list here.
+If you need support to get in touch with your country's administrator, please contact Annie Virnig (firstname.lastname@example.org) or Antonio Benvenuti(email@example.com).

 Why do I need to log-in or create an account?

 How do I create an account?

 Is UN Biodiversity Lab open source?

 What data does the UN Biodiversity Lab have?

 The UN Biodiversity Lab highlights biodiversity data, conservation estates, threats to biodiversity, and data related to the Sustainable Development Goals (SDGs).
 The biodiversity data includes ecological land use, biodiversity hotspots, key biodiversity areas, species distribution and NASA data.
 Conservations estates include the World Database on Protected Areas and community conserved areas.
 Threats to biodiversity include the human footprint, mining, and land use changes.
 SDG data includes hydrosheds for 3200 cities, poverty, and land tenures.
 The biodiversity data curated by the UN Biodiversity Lab focuses on helping countries report against five specific Aichi Biodiversity Targets.
 These include the following:

 - ABT 5: Halve or bring to zero rate of loss of habitats, significantly reduce degradation and fragmentation.